firebase/firebase-ios-sdk/docs/AddNewProduct.md

 Dependencies are a great way to add libraries of well-tested functionality to Firebase.
 On the flip side, they can add bloat and risk to the Firebase user experience.
 Ideally, only existing Firebase dependencies should be used.
 See [Package.swift](Package.swift).
-If a new dependency is needed, consider making it a weak dependency and only hard depending on a protocol.
-Any new hard dependencies must be approved by the iCore team.
+If a new dependency is needed, consider making it a weak dependency, implemented with a direct dependency on a protocol instead of the full library.
+New non-protocol-only direct dependencies must be approved by the iCore team.

 ## Directory Structure